- Faith and Worship

 Dia de los Muertos (Day of the Dead), a tradition that originated in Mexico, combines the religious aspects of All Saints and All Souls days with cultural traditions of honoring the dead.
 It is considered a national holiday and is celebrated from midnight Oct.
 31 to Nov.
 2 with the custom of "building private altars at the tomb of loved ones where families can bring the deceased person’s favorite foods, drinks, flowers and mementos."
 A common symbol is the skull, which symbolizes death and rebirth.

-To learn more about the Church's teaching on purgatory, including biblical references, what saints have said about it and more, read Arkansas Catholic, 20 Ways to Pray for the Holy Souls in Purgatory or Day of the Dead: A Celebration of Life.
+To learn more about the Church's teaching on purgatory, including biblical references, what saints have said about it and more, read Arkansas Catholic, Why We Need to Pray for the Dead, 20 Ways to Pray for the Holy Souls in Purgatory or Day of the Dead: A Celebration of Life.